 Chapter 2.5.2 PulseAudio Volume Control¶

 PulseAudio Volume Control is the default volume mixer for Lubuntu.
+It also manages multiple input and output devices for all programs on your system.

 The Output devices tab shows different output for different sounds.
 To mute one output such as a set of speakers press the button that looks like a speaker with an X on it.
 To increase the volume of an output slide the slider for that output to the right.
 To decrease the volume for each output slide the slider to the left.
 To see the sound output of each output device see the bar over the volume slider.
 To view more advanced options check the Show advanced options will show advanced options.
 The advanced option for Latency offset will be shown for for how long to shift offset for latency for say a badly synced video.
 To the right of the mute button there is a lock button where you can change the balance between the left and right speakers by sliding the sliders just like for volume.
 For stereo setup with a subwoofer for example will have channels Front Left, Front Right, and Subwoofer each having there own channels to adjust volume.
 To change back to a single slider for each channel press the lock button.
 To select another source to output audio use the Port drop down menu.